 How to Discharge Planning Conditions

-A form entitled ‘Application for approval of details reserved by condition’ will need to be filled out.
-You will need to include the permission reference, the condition number and submit whatever has been requested.
+A form entitled Application for approval of details reserved by condition will need to be filled out.
+Make sure:

 Can I Appeal Against a Planning Condition?